About Us

 Bamff

-is a small estate in the uplands of North East Perthshire on the highland boundary fault-line and consists of 1300 acres of farmland, order Latuda overnight woodland, buy Aurogra online wetland and hill.
+is a small estate in the uplands of North East Perthshire on the highland boundary fault-line and consists of around 1300 acres of woodland, wetland, pasture and hill.

-It has been owned by the Ramsay family since the year 1232, after being given to an ancestor by King Alexander II of Scotland as a reward for saving his life.
+It has been owned by the Ramsay family since the year 1232 when it was given to an ancestor by King Alexander II of Scotland as a reward for saving his life.

 Bamff has its own little hills, Hilton and Balduff.

-Paul and Louise Ramsay took over the estate in the early 1980s, gradually rewilding parts of it over the years ever since.
+Paul and Louise Ramsay took over the estate in the early 1980s, gradually rewilding parts of it over the years.
 A detailed history of this process can be viewed here.
-Their daughter Sophie has returned to Bamff and has been leading on the wildland project since 2019.
+Their daughter, Sophie, returned to Bamff in 2018 to spearhead the next stage of rewilding: an ambitious 414-acre wildland project.
+Her partner, Dave Maric, also collaborates with the project .

 Sophie and Louise Ramsay